dwayn/aws-management-suite/README.md

 ----

 #### `ams snapshot list instance [instance_id]`
 List the snapshots for a specific instance, or for instances matching a search string.
-Optionally filter by mount point and/or region<br>
+Optionally filter by mount point and/or region.<br>

 Required arguments: volume_group_id